erinvdoyle/instatrip/README.md

 This website was created for Portfolio Project #3 (Python Essentials) for The Code Institute Full Stack Software Developer program.

-It is intended for adults (and young people with parental supervision) of all walks of life, based in Ireland and/or within reasonable travelling distance to Dublin airport, who would like to explore spontaneous European travel.
-This program is designed to inspire joy--------
+It is intended for adults (and young people with parental supervision) of all walks of life, based in Ireland and/or within reasonable travelling distance to Dublin airport-- people who would like to explore spontaneous European travel.
+This program is designed to inspire joy:  From the colorsto the playful tone, whether the user is landlocked or ready for takeoff, InstaTrip encourages them to imagine all the excitement and anticipation that accompanies planning a big trip.
+Use it as inspiration, use it for fun, or use it to plot the next great escape from the daily routine

 ## How to Use InstaTrip